vkbo/novelWriter/docs/source/setup_linux.rst

 Step 2: Install Package (Optional)
 ----------------------------------

-You can install novelWriter to the default location for Python packages using setuptools.
+You can install novelWriter to the default location for Python packages using ``setuptools``.
 This step is optional as you can also just put the novelWriter program folder wherever you like.
 For instance to ``/opt/novelWriter`` and run Step 3 to set up icons and launcher.

-To install novelWriter to the default location, it requires that you have setuptools installed on your system.
-If you don't have setuptools, it can usually be installed from your distro's repository.
+To install novelWriter to the default location, it requires that you have ``setuptools`` installed on your system.
+If you don't have it installed, it can usually be installed from your distro's repository.
 For Debian and Ubuntu this is achieved with:

 .. code-block:: console